woodFordR/blog/_posts/2023-03-27-a-picture-sharing-app.md

 ### Server Update

-I have completed cleaning the computer case and installing all the new hardware I have bargain shopped
+I started to work on my server again.
+Below I have uploaded images for reference.
-over the past few months.
-It is a micro atx case with some damage to one of the two sata harddrive compartments.
-I decided to cut the metal and smooth out the remaining walls.
-Below this blurb, you can see spot #1 with a few dents.
 During the process of removing the old motherboard & cables, I figured out how to rewire the front panel at spot #2.
-Here are some other spots of interest:
+Here are some other points of interest:

 ![capybara-server1](/img/capybara-server1.jpg){: maxwidth="100%" style="padding: 20px 0 20px 0" }